 Christopher A. Beeley, Walter H. Gray Assistant Professor of Anglican Studies and Patristics.
-Professor Beeley's research interests include early Christian theology, biblical interpretation, and spirituality.
-He is the author of Gregory of Nazianzus on the Trinity and the Knowledge of God (forthcoming) and a contributor to the revised edition of the Encyclopedia of Religion; he has also published book reviews in the Journal of Early Christian Studies and the Anglican Theological Review.
-At Yale he teaches early Christian theology, Anglican theology and church history, and patristic Greek.
-He is on the editorial board of the Anglican Theological Review and an active member of the North American Patristic Society and the Society of Biblical Literature.
-An Episcopal priest and a University of Notre Dame Presidential Fellow, he has previously taught at Washington and Lee University and served parishes in Texas, Indiana, Virginia, and the New Haven area.
+Professor Beeley's research interests include early Christian theology, biblical interpretation, spirituality, and classical Anglican tradition.
+He is currently working on a book on Gregory Nazianzen's doctrine of the Trinity, and has published book reviews in the Journal of Early Christian Studies and the Anglican Theological Review.
+He teaches early Christian theology, Anglican theology and church history, and patristic Greek, and he is involved in Berkeley Divinity School's Anglican formation program.
+He is on the editorial board of the Anglican Theological Review and a member of the North American Patristic Society and the Society of Biblical Literature.
+An Episcopal priest and a University of Notre Dame Presidential Fellow, he previously taught at Washington and Lee University and has served parishes in Texas, Indiana, Virginia, and the New Haven area.
 B.A.
 Washington and Lee University; Dip.Angl.Stud.
 Berkeley Divinity School at Yale; M.Div.
 Yale University; Ph.D.
 University of Notre Dame.
 (Episcopal)